rohitshidid/artificial-intelligence-practices/p2_solving_aquarium_puzzle_using_csp/README.md

 Solving Aquarium Puzzle Using CSP
 =================================
-Represented Aquarium Puzzle as a [Constraint Satisfaction Problem](https://en.wikipedia.org/wiki/Constraint_satisfaction) and solved it using the [constraint](https://pypi.org/project/python-constraint/) library.
+Represented the Aquarium Puzzle as a [Constraint Satisfaction Problem](https://en.wikipedia.org/wiki/Constraint_satisfaction) and solved it using the [constraint](https://pypi.org/project/python-constraint/) library.

 ## Table of Content